Posted on Leave a comment

 A relationship with a dog can build a safe connection.
 This connection can cause a release of oxytocin, which positively impacts emotional security.
 Interaction with a dog can also lower cortisol (stress) levels.
 These combined actions make connecting with a dog deeply healing for a person who is in recovery from an eating disorder.

-Listen to this Podcast for more about this: Oxytocin, dogs, & pets in General as attachment figures, Therapist Uncensored episode 95
+Listen to this Podcast for more: Oxytocin, dogs, & pets in General as attachment figures, Therapist Uncensored episode 95

 Dogs offer companionship, reduce anxiety and loneliness, increase self-esteem, and improve overall mood.[1]
 Dogs have also been shown to increase the following behaviors, which reduce depression and anxiety: